-The following table shows the main and auxiliary ports strategy when video cables for HDMI, HDMI2, and VGA are connected.
+For other series, the following table shows the main and auxiliary ports strategy when video cables for HDMI, HDMI2, and VGA are connected.

 - Main port: All operations are available for main port. - Aux port: You can switch to aux port to do some basic operations, like playback, switching live view image. - Third port: You can only preview camera image in third port.